WOA-Project/SurfaceDuo-Guides/Install10X/SurfaceDuo1.md

 ```

 Done!
 You'll now be booted into Windows 10X. ⚠️ First boot will take a bunch of minutes, so WAIT AND DON'T REBOOT!

+<i>© 2020-2024 The Duo WOA Authors

+Snapdragon is a registered trademark of Qualcomm Incorporated.
+Microsoft, the Microsoft Corporate Logo, Windows, Surface, Windows Hello, Continuum, Hyper-V, and DirectX are registered trademarks of Microsoft Corporation in the United States.
+Miracast is a registered trademark of the Wi-Fi Alliance.
+Other binaries may be copyright Qualcomm Incorporated and Microsoft Surface.

+Android is a registered trademark of Google LLC.

+Hello from Seattle, France, Italy.</i>